 Chinatown comes alive at night with bright lights and waves of delicious smells flowing through the air.
 Melbourne has a huge Chinese and Asian population so it’s time to try some of the food.
 Make your way to Little Bourke Street, walk through one of the opulent gates and find a restaurant that takes your fancy.
 Many have excellent set menu deals so it’s perfect if you’re looking for a good feed without the price tag.

 Melbourne is famous for being super quirky and for having an awesome nightlife.
 It’s full of hidden bars down unsuspecting laneways and unmarked doors.
-With so many bars, a great way to spend an evening is by taking yourself on a bar crawl.
-Some of my favourites are the Croft Institute which is a bit of a Melbourne institution with a dark laboratory theme serving cocktails from syringes, Lily Blacks where the mixologists put on a show in the art deco styled bar and the Berlin Bar who has a great mix of old and new going on.
+With so many bars, a great way to spend an evening is by going on a bar crawl.
+Some of my favorites are the Croft Institute which is a bit of a Melbourne institution with a dark laboratory theme serving cocktails from syringes, Lily Blacks where the mixologists put on a show in the art deco styled bar and the Berlin Bar which has a great mix of old and new going on.
 Alternatively, if you love exploring the nightlife in a city, you can jump on a hidden bar tour, a hidden laneway bar tour or even a craft beer evening tour and find some true gems!

 After spending a couple of days in the heart of Melbourne, it’s time to leave the CBD and check out its suburbs.
 Catch a bus to Brunswick Street for Melbourne’s quirkiest suburb, Fitzroy, and spend the morning exploring it.
 Start at Marios for breakfast (another one of Melbourne’s institutions) to fuel you up.
 Afterwards, walk along Brunswick Street, Gertrude Street and Smith Street and check out the local designers, boutiques, vintage shops, op-shops, street art and some great markets.
 For more information about the gems you can find in Fitzroy, take a look at my guide here.